gabrielgraunegreiros/SignLangProject/README.md

 1. Download and installation of the libraries from requirements.txt:
    Download the project
-   In console write: python -m virtualenv "NameOfTheEnv" Then activate the environment with: activate "NameOfTheEnv" Then install all the libraries of the requirements.txt with: pip install -r ".\requirements.txt"
+   In console write: conda create --name "NameOfTheEnv" Then activate the environment with: conda activate "NameOfTheEnv" Enter to the directory of the project downloaded with the console Then install all the libraries of the requirements.txt with: pip install -r "requirements.txt"

-2. Create/load an environment with all the libraries installed with the SingLangProject.yaml Download the project
+3. Create/load an environment with all the libraries installed with the SingLangProject.yaml Download the project
    In the console write: conda env create -f SignLangProject.yaml Then activate the new environment: activate NewSignLangProject